2.5. For Loops

 >> plot(2, 3, 'o')

-If we want multiple plots on the same figure, we want to use hold on to retain the same axis for all of the plots.
+If we want multiple plots on the same figure, we want to use hold on to retain the same axis for all plots.
 When finished plotting, we issue the hold off command so that future plots start over.
-It is common, to make the first plot to generate the graph and then use the hold on command before adding new plots, but we can also use a loop to make all the plots after the hold on command.
+It is common to make the first plot to generate the graph and then use the hold on command before adding new plots, but we can also use a loop to make all of the plots after the hold on command.

-Copy the following code into a MATLAB script.
-The appearance of the data points here are specified by the 'r*' option, which calls for red asterisks with no connecting line.
+Copy the code from Simple plot from a for Loop into a MATLAB script.
+The appearance of the data points here are specified by the ’r*’ option, which calls for red asterisks with no connecting line.

 %% Plot k^2 for k = 0 to 5